vitaliy-paliy/Messenger/README.md

 ### How to install?
 1. Install [CocoaPods](https://guides.cocoapods.org/using/getting-started.html)
 2. Open Terminal and run ```pod install``` directly in ```mChat/Messenger``` folder.
-3. In order for Firebase to work, create a new project for your application. -> [URL](https://console.firebase.google.com/u/0/)
+3. In order for Firebase to work, create a [new project](https://console.firebase.google.com/u/0/) for your application.
 4. Download ```GoogleService-Info.plist``` from your newly created Firebase project and replace it with the old one. [screenshot](https://imgur.com/D4aBcEx)
 5. Enable [Email/Password authentication method](https://firebase.google.com/docs/auth/web/password-auth)
 6. Create [Realtime Database](https://firebase.google.com/docs/database/ios/start)